 The residency status of an employee determines taxation in Vietnam.
 Resident employees pay taxes on their worldwide income while non-residents pay taxes only on Vietnamese-sourced income.

-For residents, the net taxable income after standard deduction is subject to a progressive tax rate of 0 to 35%.
+The net taxable income after standard deduction is subject to a progressive tax rate of 0 to 35% for residents.
 The standard deductions include Social, health, and unemployment insurance contributions, personal allowances, etc.

 Non-residents are subject to a flat 20% tax on their income.
-Individuals have to obtain a tax code and submit a tax registration file to the employer who subsequently submits it to the IT office.
+Individuals have to obtain a tax code and submit a tax registration file to the employer, who subsequently offers it to the IT office.

 NOTE: Tax year in Vietnam runs from 1st January to 31st December.

-In Vietnam, an employer can file ITR provided the employee has authorised their employer to make this tax finalisation on their behalf.
+In Vietnam, an employer can file ITR provided the employee has authorized their employer to make this tax finalization on their behalf.
 Employers deduct the required percentage from their net taxable salary as taxes.
 The amount is submitted with the State Treasury no later than the 20th day of the following month if paid quarterly.

 Additionally, employees must complete their tax returns where their tax liability at year-end is greater, or less, than the sum of tax paid during the year.
 Freelancers have to file their tax returns.